-Changing the way you pay your premium.
-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+Changing the way you pay your plan premium.
+If you decide to change the option by which you pay your plan premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
 To change your payment method, please call our member experience team for a Payment Option form or visit networkhealth.com/medicare/member-resources to download the payment option form.